xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Linux-Privesc/readme.md

   --output=$filename.json \
   --type=data
 echo "-------------------------------------"
-echo $filename".json has been dumped into the currently directory"
+echo $filename".json has been dumped into the current directory"
 ```